MIC-DKFZ/nnDetection/README.md

 # Experiments & Data
 The data sets used for our experiments are not hosted or maintained by us, please give credit to the authors of the data sets.
 Some of the labels were corrected in data sets which we converted and can be downloaded.
-The `Reproducing Experiments` section has an overview of multiple guides which explain the preparation of the data sets.
+The `Experiments` section has an overview of multiple guides which explain the preparation of the data sets.

 ## Toy Data set
 Running `nndet_example` will automatically generate an example data set with 3D squares and sqaures with holes which can be used to test the installation or experiment with prototype code (it is still necessary to run the other nndet commands to process/train/predict the data set).